What Does Libel Mean in Law?

 When a person makes false claims that are harmful to another individual, this can be categorized as defamation.
-Legally, defamatory statements are punishable if they have caused harm to the individual mentally, physically, emotionally, or reputationally.
+Legally, defamatory statements are punishable if they have caused harm to the individual mentally, physically, and emotionally.
+It can also have a negative impact on someone's reputation.

-Defamation comes in two forms; “libel”, which is any written form of defamation, and “slander”, which is any spoken or gestured kind of defamation.
+Defamation comes in two forms: “libel” is any written form of defamation, and “slander” is any spoken or gestured kind of defamation.
 In response to defamatory statements against you, you may choose to first send a “cease and desist” letter to the individual issuing the defamatory claims, warning them to stop using them or risk legal action.

 What Kind of Defamation has Occurred in My Case?